 5. Once done, you should be all set with a fully synced Arbitrum node :)

 Ready to set up a node?
-Try QuickNode free for 7 days --> Sign Up!
+Try QuickNode for free --> Sign Up!

 QuickNode saves valuable time getting to-market while taking away the headache of node maintenance and synchronization.
 It’s a valuable tool in every dApp developer’s arsenal that was created by developers for developers.
 Visit QuickNode’s Guides section for more information.